akashmuni/Frontend-Mentor/order-summary-component/README.md

 ## Overview

-Building a Product Summary Component and get it looking as close to the design as possible.
+Building a NFT Preview Card Component and get it looking as close to the design as possible.

 ### Screenshot